 Perhaps then it is best to conclude this short essay with a reminder of the definition of altruism.
 Samir Okasha writes the following on this topic:

 “In evolutionary biology, an organism is said to behave altruistically when its behaviour benefits other organisms, at a cost to itself.
 The costs and benefits are measured in terms of reproductive fitness or expected number of offspring.
 So by behaving altruistically, an organism reduces the number of offspring it is likely to produce itself, but boosts the number that other organisms are likely to produce.”

 The key phrase in this quotation is “at a cost to itself”.
 All too often then, charitable giving – both big and small – does not fall under the category of altruism.
 Indeed, much of it is self-defining, self-developmental, congratulatory, and done for the sake of public admiration or improved social capital and attractiveness.
 As such, if charity work was encouraged to be anonymous, and it were shameful to promote oneself through charitable actions as part of a manufactured or branded public image, then perhaps the landscape of charitable giving would look very different.

 Colin Alexander is Senior Lecturer in Political Communications at Nottingham Trent University.

 Expert blog: Andrew Carnegie and the Great Philanthropic Misunderstanding

-- Category: Press office; Research; School of Social Sciences
+- Category: Press office; Research; School of Arts and Humanities; School of Social Sciences